Many regular triangulations and many polytopes

 The combination of these results provides Theorem~\ref{thm:manytriangulations}: a lower bound of order $(n!)^{\ffloor{d-1}{2} \pm o(1)}$ for the number of regular triangulations of cyclic polytopes in certain realizations.
 Recall that the \defn{cyclic $d$-polytope} with $n$ vertices is a neighborly simplicial polytope that can be realized as the convex hull of $n$ arbitrary points $p_1,\dots,p_n$ along the moment curve $\set{(t,t^2,\dots,t^d)\in \RR^d}{t\in \RR}$.
 See for example \cite{Zie95} for details.

-\begin{proof}[Proof of Theorem \ref{thm:manytriangulations}] We first fix the last vertex $p_n$ on the moment curve and then define the points $p_1, \ldots, p_{n-1}$ consecutively.
+\begin{proof}[Proof of Theorem \ref{thm:manytriangulations}] We first fix the last vertex $q=p_n$ on the moment curve and then define the points $p_1, \ldots, p_{n-1}$ consecutively.
 At step $i$, we slide the point $p_i$ along the moment curve until it is close enough to $p_n$ so that Lemma~\ref{lem:triang_insep} implies them to be triangulation-inseparable, after a perturbation of $p_i$ into very general position if needed.
-The vertex figure of the last vertex in a cyclic polytope is a $(d-1)$-dimensional cyclic polytope, and therefore $\ffloor{d-1}{2}$-neighborly.
+For $d\geq 3$, the contraction of the last vertex in a cyclic polytope with~$n$ vertices is a $(d-1)$-dimensional cyclic polytope with~$n-1$ vertices, and in particular $\ffloor{d-1}{2}$-neighborly.
 Hence Theorem~\ref{thm:induction_regtriang} gives the result. \end{proof}

 It is not clear to us whether cyclic polytopes (or neighborly polytopes in general) do indeed have more triangulations than ``typical'' simplicial polytopes of the same dimension and number of vertices.
 In fact, in dimension two quite the opposite is true: the convex $n$-gon minimizes the number of triangulations and of regular triangulations among point configurations of $n$ points in general position~\cite{KupavskiiVolostnovYarovikov21,GonzalezSantos21}.